-- Launched the update process for the 2022 Estuary Blueprint. - Planned and executed the 2021 State of the Estuary Conference.
-This year's conference was held primarily virtually, due to COVID-19 restrictions. - Continued to staff the San Francisco Bay Restoration Authority, in partnership with the State Coastal Conservancy.
+- Launched the update process for the 2022 Estuary Blueprint. - Planned for the 2021 State of the Estuary Conference.
+Due to COVID-19 restrictions, the conference will be a virtual one day "Summit" to be held free of charge on October 1. - Continued to staff the San Francisco Bay Restoration Authority, in partnership with the State Coastal Conservancy.
+Partnership staff review grant applications, prepare staff recommendations, manage funded projects, and are the lead for supporting the Authority's Citizen Oversight Committee.
+Partnership staff also play a critical liaison role between the Authority and MTC as the Authority's Treasurer.
 The Authority funded the fourth round of projects to improve habitat along the shoreline of the San Francisco Bay.
 The Authority has now funded a total of 31 projects since the passage of Measure AA, a parcel tax generating approximately \$23m a year for the Restoration Authority. - Completed all ten projects funded under Round 3 of the Integrated Regional Watershed Management grant program. - Partnered with community leaders to address historic and continuing racial, social, and Tribal injustices in water management.
 Received an additional \$1.8 million from the California Department of Water Resources to work with 15 disadvantaged and underrepresented community partners and 6 Tribal partners to complete a Needs Assessment related to water supply, water quality, flood protection, stormwater management, and habitat protection.
 The Needs Assessment will identify projects to advance future implementation funding through the Integrated Regional Water Management Disadvantaged Community and Tribal Involvement Program. - Completed the "San Pablo Avenue Green Stormwater Spine" projects in four different cities, treating 6 acres of impervious surface area. - Improved watershed-based green infrastructure planning/tracking through the enhanced "GreenPlan-IT" tool with LID tracker component. - Received \$22,750,000 from the California Department of Water Resources to fund eight new projects around the region under the Integrated Regional Water Management Program. - Entered into a \$950,000 agreement with the Delta Stewardship Council to implement scientific studies and projects to respond to priority issues that impact the Estuary, including support for the 2021 State of the Estuary conference, the 2022 Estuary Blueprint, and the 2023 State of the Estuary Report. - Continued to expand the Transforming Urban Waters Initiative to advance nature-based shoreline infrastructure projects with new partners and new funding, including \$1.9 million from the US EPA through the San Francisco Bay Water Quality Improvement Fund.
 The TrUW Initiative now includes multiple partners around the region and is advancing projects at five sites in partnership with wastewater districts. - In collaboration with MTC's Design and Project Delivery Section, received \$640,000 from the Wildlife Conservation Board to undertake a Resource Conservation Investment Strategy for the North Bay, along the SR 37 Corridor.
-SFEP and MTC will work with other transportation and regulatory agencies, conservation organizations, cities/counties, and others to identify ecologically sound strategies to integrate transportation and wetland restoration to achieve climate resilience in the North Bay.
+SFEP and MTC will work with other transportation and regulatory agencies, conservation organizations, cities/counties, and